 “Murali is your friend,” Dad reiterated.
 “You should hear him out.”

 Sophie felt the heavy weight on her chest lift a little.
 It was still there, but it felt much lighter.
 She leaned over and buried her head in Dad’s chest.
 She resolved to talk to Murali first thing tomorrow.
 She was beginning to feel sleepy now.

 Tucking Sophie into bed Dad whispered, “I love you.”
 And Sophie contently drifted to sleep, not fully comprehending the magnitude of that declaration or the profoundness of the lessons Dad had conveyed; but indelibly changed by the experiences of that day.

 Bruner, J. (1990).
 Acts of meaning (p.52).
 Cambridge, MA: Harvard University Press.

-About the Author: Associate Professor Lily Arasaratnam-Smith is the Director of Research at Alphacrucis College.
+About the Author: Professor Lily Arasaratnam-Smith is the Dean of Students at Alphacrucis College.